Ofir221/JustForPractice/README.md

 # JustForPractice
-Practice simple activities in GitHub: branch, commit changes, open and merge a pull request This is my first commit, part of the Hellow World exercise of GitHub.
+Practice simple activities in GitHub: branch, commit changes, open and merge a pull request This is my first commit, part of the Hello World exercise of GitHub.

 My name is Ofir, from Israel and I'm 28 years old.
 I'm a 3rd year student in Computer Engineering at Ruppin Academic Center.